 The Age-based Discount is calculated at 2% for each year you are under 30 and hold Hospital Cover up to a maximum of 10% for people aged 18-25.
 Age when you take out Hospital Cover Discount 18-25 10% 26 8% 27 6% 28 4% 29 2% 30 0% The Age-based Discount lasts until you are...

-The Age-based Discount is a discount on the cost of Hospital Cover for people under 30 to encourage them to take out Hospital Cover.If you are under 30 and your insurer offers it, you can save up to 10% on the cost of your Hospital Cover each year until you turn 41 when the Discount...
+The Age-based Discount is a discount on the cost of Hospital Cover to encourage people under the age of 30 to take out Hospital Cover and maintain it.If you are under 30 and your insurer offers it, you can save up to 10% on the cost of your Hospital Cover each year until you turn...

 In this Guide, we explain the Age-based Discount, which is one way the Australian government encourages younger people to take out private health insurance.If you are under 30 and your insurer offers the Age-based Discount, you can reduce the cost of your Hospital Cover.Depending on your age, you could receive a discount of up to...